zazi/slidy_tud/README.md

 * <b>author</b>: Bo Ferri
 * <b>year</b>: 2011

-This is an extension of the [Slidy](http://www.w3.org/Talks/Tools/Slidy/help.html) presentation template that was originally created by Dave Raggett (dsr@w3.org).
+This is an extension of the [Slidy](http://www.w3.org/Talks/Tools/Slidy/help.html) presentation template that was originally created by [Dave Raggett](http://www.w3.org/People/Raggett/).
 It enables to design a presentation in HTML markup.

 Enhancements/Usage